Growing Resilience to Floods, Fire, and Drought

 Scheduling and Delivery

-This live, participatory workshop will meet on Zoom, for 5 Mondays (2.5 hours per class) on the following dates:
+This live, participatory workshop will meet on Zoom, for 5 Wednesdays (2.5 hours per class) on the following dates:

 -